wichaisw/colt-algorithm-course/README.md

     * Larger array need more space to store sub arrays.

 ### Quick Sort
-* Use Pivot to recursively rearrange lesser values to the right side of it and the greater values to the right side of it.
+* Use Pivot to recursively rearrange lesser values to the left side of it and the greater values to the right side of it.
 * The runtime of quick sort depends on where you pick the pivot.
 * Ideally, the pivot should be chosen so that it's roughly the median value in the data set.
     * But For simplicity sake, we mostly choose the first element to be the pivot (we don't know where the median value is).